telefonicaid/fiware-orion/doc/manuals/admin/database_model.md

 in the [Geographical Queries](../orion-api.md#geographica-queries).
 This is due to the internal [MongoDB geolocation implementation](http://docs.mongodb.org/manual/tutorial/query-a-2dsphere-index/), (which is based in GeoJSON) uses longitude-latitude order.
-However, other systems closer to users (e.g. GoogleMaps) use latitude-longitude format, so we have used the latter for the API.
+However, other systems closer to users (e.g. GoogleMaps) use latitude-longitude format, so we have used the latter for the Geographical Queries API.

 Example document: